gwpy.spectrogram.Spectrogram[source]¶Bases: gwpy.types.array2d.Array2D

 Notes

-The array may be recreated via a = np.array(a.tolist())
+The array may be recreated via a = np.array(a.tolist()), although this

 may sometimes lose precision.